Archive for the ‘Data Protection’ Category

 SED?
 WHAT’S THAT?

 The idea here is the drive is essentially self-defending.
-So you’ve got a self-encrypting drive, an SED as it’s called.
+So you’ve got a self-encrypting drives, an SED as it’s called.
 It’s often abbreviated.
 Usually a fixed disk, which uses some kind of hardware based encryption.
 The standard for these is OPAL.
 You’ll see more and more devices that are OPAL compliant.
 They’re made by people like Hitachi, Toshiba, Seagate and Samsung.
 So there’s a number of different manufactures now and most of those are moving to some kind of OPAL complaint SED.
 The Trusted Computing Group estimates that in five years pretty much all drives will have some kind of self-encrypting capability and that includes not just sort of the traditional, mechanical drive but also solid state drives, too.
 So self-encrypting is really going to become pretty much the foundational element for at least drive based data protection.

 HOW IT WORKS